Make Truck Drivers Pay for Ignoring Safety Laws

-The experienced lawyers at Morgan, Collins, Yeast & Salyer know what to look for after a big truck wreck.
+The experienced lawyers at Morgan, Collins, Yeast & Salyer know what to look for after a big truck accident.
 We can discover if the driver or trucking company acted out of negligence.
 We give people in Kentucky and West Virginia the courage to fight back.

 What Rules Must Truck Drivers Follow?

-The weight trucks carry makes them extremely dangerous in a wreck.
+The weight trucks carry makes them extremely dangerous in a accident.
 Thousands of people get hurt in crashes with trucks every year.
 And numbers from the federal government (the Federal Motor Carrier Safety Administration) suggest crashes are only going up.

 So the federal Department of Transportation has special rules for trucks that cross state lines, including: